Baseball Stars Professional

-is a 1990 baseball video game developed and published by SNK for arcades on the Neo Geo MVS system.
+is a 1990 baseball video game developed and published by SNK for the Neo Geo arcade and home platforms.
 A follow-up to the original Baseball Stars for the NES, it was one of the launch titles for both the MVS (on which it was a pack-in title) and Neo Geo AES home console, as well as the first baseball-themed game for the Neo Geo platform.
 Players compete with either computer-controlled opponents or against other players in matches across various ballparks.

 Baseball Stars Professional garnered mixed reception from critics upon its original release; many praised various aspects of the game, such as the presentation, visuals and quality of the digitized voice samples, but some were divided in regards to the gameplay.
 The game would later be re-released for the Neo Geo CD in 1995, as well as through download services for various consoles.

 Gameplay

 Gameplay screenshot showcasing the player's batter about to hit the ball.

 Baseball Stars Professional is a baseball game similar to the original Baseball Stars and other baseball titles from the era, where players compete in matches against computer-controlled opponents or other players across two ballparks.
 There are only two modes featured in the game: Tournament is the main single-player mode where one player compete against CPU-controlled opponents in a season.
 Versus, as the name implies, is a two-player mode where two people compete against each other.
 Most of the original teams featured in the first Baseball Stars return in this game, although some of the features within the first game were removed for a more arcade-style approach of the sport, such as team management and the ability to create a new team from the ground up, among others.
 If a memory card is present, the players are allowed to save their progress and resume into the last match the game saved at through a password system.